Irreligion in India: 21st century

-Amartya Sen (1933-), an Indian economist, philosopher and Nobel laureate, is an atheist and he holds that this can be associated with one of the atheist schools in Hinduism, the Lokayata.
+Amartya Sen (born 1933), an Indian economist, philosopher and Nobel laureate, is an atheist and he holds that this can be associated with one of the atheist schools in Hinduism, the Lokayata.

 Sunday Sapiens, the successor of Maharashtra Rationalist Association, is actively involved in developing scientific temper and eradicating superstition.

 In 2008, the website Nirmukta was founded.
 It later became an organisation aiming to promote free thought and secular humanism in India.

-In 2009, historian Meera Nanda published a book entitled "The God Market".
+In 2009, historian Meera Nanda published a book entitled The God Market.
 It examines how Hindu religiosity is gaining more popularity among the rising middle class, as India is liberalising the economy and adopting globalisation.

 In March 2009, in Kerala, a pastoral letter addressing the laity was issued by the Kerala Catholic Bishops' Council urging the members to not vote for political parties which advocate atheism.
 In July 2010, another similar letter was issued.

 On 10 March 2012, Sanal Edamaruku investigated a so-called miracle in Vile Parle, where a Jesus statue had started weeping and concluded that the problem was caused by faulty drainage.
 Later that day, during a TV discussion with some church members, Edamaruku accused the Catholic Church of miracle-mongering.
 On 10 April, Angelo Fernandes, President of the Maharashtra Christian Youth Forum, filed a police complaint against Edamaruku under the Indian Penal Code Section 295A.
 In July while on a tour in Finland, Edamaruku was informed by a friend that his house was visited by the police.
 Since the offence is not bailable, Edamaruku stayed in Finland.

 On Friday 7 July 2013, the first "Hug an Atheist Day" was organised in India by Nirmukta.
 The event aimed to spread awareness and reduce the stigma associated with being an atheist.